 [Saturday 1 October : Bhulbhule, Nepal] A wake-up call at 5 AM followed by a 6 AM taxi ride to Pokhara's "tourist" bus station was followed by a nerve-wracking four and a half hour bus ride east then north to Besi Sahar, starting point of the Annapurna Circuit Trail.
 It was labelled a "tourist" bus but at least half the passengers on board were locals and the bus was packed to the rafters - people were standing in the aisle, hanging over seats and crammed into the doorway.
 We dodged huge potholes, barely missed hitting oncoming traffic several times and stopped at a roadside stream so that the driver's mate could mop up the vomit on the floor where a passenger had been sick.
 But discomfort aside, the scenery became ever more spectacular as we twisted and turned our way into the foothills of the Himalayas.
 The best part was the last hour, but by then we were so tired of the hard seats and cramped positions we were in that we barely noticed.

 The bus finally stopped in the dusty main street of Besi Sahar and we staggered out onto the sidewalk.
-Once we'd assembled all our gear we went into the trekkers' checkpoint office and had our TIMS permits stamped and authenticated - the Nepali government strictly controls access into the Annapurna Conservation Area so that it can remain in as pristine an environment as possible.
+Once we'd assembled all our gear we went into the trekkers' checkpoint office and had our TIMS permits stamped and authenticated - the Nepalese government strictly controls access into the Annapurna Conservation Area so that the environment can remain in as pristine a state as possible.
 At about 11:45 AM we finally started our trek.
-At the end of the town's main street we crossed a river over a metal suspension bridge and ascended a slope via stone steps [Aside : we planned to walk for 18 days but had allowed for up to 21 days; as it turned out, we did 19 days].
+At the end of the town's main street we crossed a river over a metal suspension bridge and ascended a slope via stone steps [Aside: we planned to walk for 18 days but had allowed for up to 21 days; as it turned out, we did 19 days].

 For the rest of the day we walked north, generally upwards, as it became steadily hotter and more humid.
 We had expected early Autumn weather, so we were unprepared for the heat; the temperature hit the upper 30's as we toiled uphill along paths without much shade.
 We passed through several small villages, mistakenly thinking they were Bhulbhule, and each time continued on in disappointment.
 On several occasions we were accosted by small children begging for money, chocolate or sweets; some of them became quite aggressive when we refused to give them anything and one kid tried to block the path and not let us through.
 Was this what we'd have to endure for the next three weeks?
 Hopefully not ...